jmeade11/FEWD/Final Project/README.md

 ## Hosting

-You can host your final project on the web for free using GitHub pages.
-Watch [this video](https://generalassembly.wistia.com/medias/jn23v1hc93) and see [this](Getting_Started_with_GitHub_Pages.pdf) guide for more information on how to host your site on GitHub pages.
-If you run into any problems with GitHub pages, your instructor and TA(s) should be able to help you troubleshoot.
+You can host your final project on the web for free using [GitHub pages](https://generalassembly.wistia.com/medias/jn23v1hc93).
+For more information on GitHub, review the class materials on this topic and check out the wiki on this repository.
+If you run into any problems with GitHub pages, let me know and together we'll get things working.

 ### Resources